 Overlaying vibrant bright and bold colours creates a brand-new hue, giving great depth to a logo design.
 MasterCard’s logo overhaul breathed new life into the technique, proving that it fits all kinds of brands, including high-profile companies.

 Custom hand lettering is more popular than ever and a style that is truly unique to a logotype.
-A vast amount of industries, including cafes, barber shops, and photo studios, will continue exploring the power of this style.
+A vast number of industries, including cafes, barber shops, and photo studios, will continue exploring the power of this style.
 Prepare to see more logotypes with intricate inscriptions!

 Illustrative & Contextual Logos